IlirM0/shortest_path/README.md

 <p class="figure">Figure 7, Exists function, looks through graph to see if a node object already exists, if it does it returns a pointer to it, else gives back nullpointer.</p>

-In the graph constructor, see figure 6, it goes through the list of paths it has been given and create nodes if they dont exists yet, see figure 7, and connect node destinations to their nodes.
+In the graph constructor, see figure 6, it goes through the list of paths it has been given and create nodes if they don't exists yet, see figure 7, and connect node destinations to their nodes.
 Then it adds the node to its vector for easy access.

 ##### Part 3: Creating Dijkstra lists